Information Regarding Maricopa County Including the Metropolian Area of Greater Scottsdale, Arizona

 _______________

-Northwest Scottsdale is a suburban residential area that generally refers to the North Mountain, Deer Valley, Desert View, and Happy Valley areas.
-The median sale price for homes in Northwest Scottsdale is $159,900.
+Northwest Phoenix is a suburban residential area that generally refers to the North Mountain, Deer Valley, Desert View, and Happy Valley areas.
+The median sale price for homes in Northwest Phoenix is $159,900.
 The estimated median household income for 2007 was $82,600.

 _______________